Thelnetham Windmill: 1983

 Work in the early part of 1983 was mainly confined to smaller jobs such as casting various brasses and overhaul of the various parts of the fantail drivetrain and mechanism for controlling the Patent sails.
 The mill was generally made as safe as possible inside in preparation for scheduled visits, including one from the Wind and Watermill Section of the Society for the Protection of Ancient Buildings.
 Other work included the overhaul of the final drive to the 4 ft 7 in stones, including dismantling the stone nut and replacement of three cogs in beech.

 When the weather improved, work commenced outside.
 The cap circle was mostly constructed before the first work-in commenced.
 The work-ins took place over two separate weeks in July and August, with 35 people participating.
 During the first work-in, the fantail posts and braces were fitted.
 The oak cap ribs, which had been prefabricated offsite were fitted and the finial was supported by scaffolding ready for final fitting.
 Intermediate noggings of oak were fitted and the finial was pulled into position using a windlass.
-The cap frame was competed with the fitting of intermediate ribs and noggings.
+The cap frame was completed with the fitting of intermediate ribs and noggings.
 The rear of the cap circle was also completed during this time.